14-year-old charged with Barnard College student death

 The attack, two days before the start of final exams at the women’s school, troubled city residents because of its proximity to campus and its apparent randomness.
 Barnard is part of the Ivy League’s Columbia University.

-“This arrest is a major milestone on the path to justice for Tessa Majors,” said District Attorney Cyrus Vance.
+“This arrest is a major milestone on the path to justice for Tessa Majors,” said District Attorney Cy Vance.

 A 13-year-old who was arrested Dec.
 13 and charged as a juvenile with felony murder told detectives he was at the park with other youths but wasn’t the one who stabbed Majors.